 One of the big knocks serious audiophiles have had with streaming services is the loss of audio quality compared to a CD, high resolution formats like SACD and DVD-A, or high resolution music files encoded in formats like .DFF, .FLAC.

-TIDAL Hi-Fi costs $19.99 per month, which is higher than other streaming services, but in this case you’re getting what you pay for.
-TIDAL is offering a four month trial to TIDAL Hi-Fi for $4 (total, not per month), which is a great deal to get into if you want to experience the platform.
+Tidal Hi-Fi costs $19.99 per month, which is higher than other streaming services, but in this case you’re getting what you pay for.
+TIDAL is offering a free trial right now, which is a great deal to get into if you want to experience the platform.

 If you’re listening through a home theater, we recommend Bluesound’s Powernode 2i or Cyrus Audio One Cast and Q-Acoustic’s 3030i bookshelf speakers.
 If you’re listening at a computer or on a mobile device, we recommend AudioQuest’s DragonFly Black DAC (digital analog converter) and Shure’s Aonic 50 Headphones, which can be used as a wired or Bluetooth pair.